 A Politics of the Trans Ordinary.
 Albany, NY: SUNY Press.
 Under advance contract.
 Signed May 31st, 2020.
-Manuscript expected for review August 31st, 2020.
+Out for Peer Review September 25, 2020.

 2019a.
 “Injurious Acts: Notes on Happiness from the Trans Ordinary.”
 In “Happiness,” edited by Juliane Roemhild.
 Special issue, Writing from Below.

 2019c.
 “The Trans Complaint: Contributions to the Disagreement about Desire.”
 In “Media, Activism, and Social Development,” edited by Bekeh Ukelina.
 Special issue, Wagadu: A Journal of Transnational Women’s and Gender Studies.
 20 (Fall): 86-113.